Why is specialty coffee more expensive? Here's the real reason

 👨👩👧 Improve living conditions for their families

 👉 What does this mean for the price?
-Paying a higher price for coffee means that farmers receive a wage they can live on, which improves the entire coffee industry.
+Paying a higher price for coffee means that farmers receive a living wage, which improves the entire coffee industry.

-Specialty coffee is roasted in small batches to preserve flavor and aroma
+Specialty coffee is roasted on a small scale to preserve flavor and aroma.

-The amount of roasting time and temperature plays an enormous role in how the coffee tastes.
+The amount of roasting time and temperature play a huge role in how the coffee tastes.

-• Industrial coffee is often roasted in large quantities over a short period, which leads to many flavors being burned away and the coffee acquiring a bitter and flat taste.
+- Industrial coffee is often roasted in large quantities in a short time, which leads to many flavors being burned away and the coffee having a bitter and flat taste.

-Many Swedish specialty coffee roasters, such as Johan & Nyström, Lykke Kaffegårdar, Swerl Coffee, and Drop Coffee, use methods where each coffee variety is roasted individually to bring out its full potential.
+Many Swedish specialty coffee roasters, such as Johan & Nyström, Lykke Kaffegårdar, Swerl Coffee and Drop Coffee, use methods where each coffee variety is roasted individually to highlight its full potential.

 👉 What does this mean for the price?
-Small-scale roasts cost more per kilo than mass production, but provide a superior taste experience.
+Small-scale roasting costs more per kilo than mass production, but provides a superior taste experience.

 Specialty coffee is fresher and has higher traceability

-Most industrial coffee varieties have been stored for several months or even years before they reach the store.
-This leads to old and dull coffee that has lost much of its aroma.
+Most industrial coffees have been in storage for months or even years before they reach the store, resulting in an old and boring coffee that has lost much of its aroma.

-Specialty coffee, on the other hand, is roasted in small batches and sold quickly after roasting.
-On the packaging, you can often find the exact roasting date and origin, so you know where and when your coffee was produced.
+Specialty coffees, on the other hand, are roasted in small batches and sold quickly after roasting.
+You can often find the exact roasting date and origin on the packaging, so you know where and when your coffee was produced.

 👉 What does this mean for the price?
-Specialty coffee is a perishable good and requires faster logistics, making it more expensive than regular coffee.
+Specialty coffee is a perishable product and requires faster logistics, making it more expensive than regular coffee.

 Is specialty coffee really more expensive?
 Or is regular coffee just too cheap?

-It's easy to think that specialty coffee is expensive, but in reality, it is regular coffee that is unnaturally cheap due to mass production, exploitation, and low quality standards.
+It's easy to think that specialty coffee is expensive, but in reality it's regular coffee that is unnaturally cheap due to mass production, exploitation, and low quality standards.

-When you buy a bag of specialty coffee, you are paying for:
+When you buy a bag of specialty coffee, you pay for:

 ✅ Better quality and taste